 Hearing of petitions against parliament dissolution concludes for the day

-The hearing of the petitions filed against the dissolution of Parliament concluded for the day while the hearing will resume tomorrow at the Supreme Court.
+The Supreme Court has concluded today’s (05) hearing of the petitions against the dissolution of the parliament, stated Ada Derana reporter.

-A seven-member judge bench of the Supreme Court commenced hearing on the petitions this morning (4).

-Thirteen fundamental rights petitions were filed at the Supreme Court asking it to declare that the President’s order to dissolve the parliament is illegal.

 The petitions have been filed by political parties including United National Party (UNP), Janatha Vimukthi Peramuna (JVP), the Tamil National Alliance (TNA), Tamil Progressive Alliance (TPA) and the All Ceylon People’s Congress.